 Most dental problems don’t cause pain at first.
-Only the inner part of a tooth contains nerves.
-The rest has no feeling.
-By fixing the tooth before decay reaches the nerve and makes it hurt, you can save yourself time, money, further dental damage, and of course, pain.
+Only the inner part of a tooth contains nerves while the rest has no feeling whatsoever.
+By visiting our dentists to have your tooth properly cared for before decay reaches the nerve you can save yourself time, money, further dental damage, and of course, pain.

 Nerves are in the tooth’s pulp which is deep in the center, in the pulp chamber.
 The pulp consists of blood vessels and connective tissue as well as nerves.
 This chamber extends through the tooth’s roots to the tip of the tooth in the jawbone.
 Here, the blood vessels enter the tooth from the body’s general circulatory system, and the nerves enter it from the body’s nervous system.
 When decay reaches the pulp, it’s a good thing that we can feel it, because now the tooth’s life is in danger, and so is our general health.
 The infection created by the bacteria and their toxins can spread into the circulatory system and cause problems elsewhere in the body.